-Practice Problems: In addition to the weekly homework assignments, practice problems will be assigned from the end-of-chapter (EOC) problems in the Brown text, and instructor worksheets/workbook.
-These practice problems will not be collected or graded.
+Practice Problems: Practice problems will be assigned from the questions at the end of each chapter (EOC) and instructor worksheets/workbook.
+These homework assignments will not be collected or graded.
 However, completion and understanding of the practice problems will be of critical importance to succeeding in this course.
 Do not turn to the solutions manual immediately!
 Understanding a given solution does not teach you any problem-solving skills.
 Keep up with the course and you will be in good shape.
 Try and allow at least 2 hours per day (6 days a week) to study, work the problems and read the book chapters.